 On 2 August 1990, Iraq invaded Kuwait, which it annexed two days later.
 After seven months of Iraqi occupation, a US-led coalition evicted the Iraqi forces.
 During the occupation, Kuwait contends that more than 600 of its citizens went missing, while Iraq, for its part contends that over 1,000 Iraqis disappeared in Kuwait.
 A so-called […]

-According to the Ministry for the Families of Martyrs and the Missing (MFMM), there are estimated to be up to 10,000 persons missing in Libya.
-This number includes persons missing as a result of the 2011 conflict, as well as those who went missing during Muammar Gaddafi’s 42-year rule, including in the 1977 war with […]
+In 2012, according to estimates made by the Government of Libya, up to 10,000 persons were unaccounted for.
+This included persons missing as a result of the 2011 conflict, as well as those who went missing during Muammar Gaddafi’s 42-year rule, including in the 1977 war with Egypt, the 1979 war with Uganda, wars with […]